 The following can cause interstitial nephritis:

-- Long-term use of medications such as acetaminophen (Tylenol), aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDS).
+- Long-term use of medicines such as acetaminophen (Tylenol), aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDs).
 This is called analgesic nephropathy .

 Interstitial nephritis can cause mild to severe kidney problems, including acute kidney failure .
 In about half of cases, people will have decreased urine output and other signs of acute kidney failure.